 Those involved in environmental mainstreaming need to sell their proposition to different target groups, in ways that create incentives for non-environment groups to respond positively.
 This means both avoiding language that is too environment-specific and developing positive arguments that relate primarily to those groups' own goals and aspirations (as well as some that relate to key fears).
-Examples of how to

-Figure 3.2: Steps for a mainstreaming communications strategy pitch the overall intention of environmental mainstreaming include, for example (Bass, 2008):
+Examples of how to pitch the overall intention of environmental mainstreaming include, for example (Bass, 2008):